Book Tickets for the Acropolis or “Akropolis”

 Go to the Hellenic Ministry of Culture and Sports’ official e-ticketing service.

-This is the official website of the Greek government; Archaeology Travel is in no way affiliated with them.
+This is the official website of the Greek government.
+Welcome-greece.gr is in no way affiliated with them.

-The website is available in both Greek and English, and I’ve included step-by-step directions with screenshots at the bottom of this page.
+The site is in both Greek and English.
+At the bottom of this page, I’ve included step-by-step directions with screenshots.

-Those who want to prepare ahead of time will be disappointed to learn that they will be unable to purchase tickets for the upcoming season online.
+Those who want to prepare ahead will face disappointment.
+They cannot buy tickets for the upcoming season online.

 For example, in January, it is not possible to purchase June tickets online via the official website.

 This will have to wait until April 1st.
-This is due to the price gap between winter and summer fares.
+This is due to the Acropolis ticket price gap between winter and summer fares.

 Similarly, in August, tickets are only available until the end of October.